keajs/kea-docs/docs/api/hooks.md

 sidebar_label: Hooks
 ---

-There are a few hooks available to use:
+There are a few hooks you can use in your functional components.

 ## useMountedLogic

 Assure that the logic is mounted when the component renders and is unmounted when the component is destroyed.

+This hook is not needed if you use any of the other hooks.

 ```javascript
 import { kea, useMountedLogic } from 'kea'